busbey/YCSB/Getting-Started.md

 Systems may have additional requirements for running clients.
 For example, HBase requires the client be able to contact Zookeeper.
 See <A HREF="http://hadoop.apache.org/hbase/docs/r0.20.3/api/org/apache/hadoop/hbase/client/package-summary.html#package_description">HBase 0.20.3 Client Package Description</A> for HBase-specific instructions.
 Some details are listed in [[Using the Database Libraries]].

+You will be using the `ycsb` command to interact with YCSB.
+Run:

+    $ ./bin/ycsb

+to see the usage.

 ## 2. Now, run a workload

 See [[Running a Workload]].